M17-Project/M17_inet/M17 Internet Interface.md

 ## M17 Standard IP Packets

 In all cases, data in these packets are big endian, consistent with other IP protocols.
-They should NOT contain added null bytes between data members sometimes used to make individual members start on a word boundary.
+Packet components are not padded to any specific word size and are arranged sequentially.

 ### Stream Mode Packets